Kernel-Dirichlet/codekritik/README.md

 `python3 git_history_analysis.py --repo_url <git_url> --since MM-DD-YYYY --until MM-DD-YYYY --branch <branch of choice>`.

 Under the hood, this calls the `static_analyzer.py` file on the checked out code for all commits within the specified date range on the given branch.
+The repo is cloned and the HEAD is shifted across commits.

 **KNOWN BUGS**:  There is a known bug where this code will fail if the target branch/repository does not contain *any* of the 20 languages.
-Specifically, if none of the file extensions match to a language, the code fails.
-There is also a division-by-zero error which sometimes occurs.
-These issues will be both be fixed by version 0.2.2.
-These bugs are not the most exhaustive, but are by far the most common.
-A detailed bugs section will be added to the README in a future release.
+Additionally, there are some parsing issues with low-level languages and the distinction between the high, IR, and low-level will likely be removed for simplicity.

 A directory of the form `logs_<hash>` is created when running `static_analyzer.py`